fbpx

 12. Pink Drift rose

-The Pink Drift rose is a beautiful, eye-catching shrub that’s perfect for adding color and texture to any garden.
+The Pink Drift rose is a beautiful, eye-catching shrub that’s perfect for adding color and texture to the landscape.
 Bred by Alain A. Meilland of Meilland Richardier and introduced in 2006, this ground cover variety features deep pink, semi-double flowers in large clusters with a moderate scent.

 Its petals are slightly ruffled and have an attractive rounded shape that adds depth and dimension to the blooms.
 The foliage is glossy green with light bronze highlights, making it stand out even more against other plants in your landscape.